ska-telescope/icrar-leap-accelerate/README.md

 <!---* leap-accelerate-client: a socket client interface for processing data from a LEAP-Cal server--->
 <!---* leap-accelerate-server: a socket server interface for dispatching data processing to LEAP-Cal clients--->

+See the [online documentation](https://icrar-leap-accelerate.readthedocs.io/en/latest/index.html) for more information.

 ## Installation

-See the [build](docs/Build.md) documentation for instructions on platform specific compilation.
+See the [build](docs/src/Build.md) documentation for instructions on platform specific compilation.

 ## Usage

-See [leap-accelerate-cli](src/icrar/leap-accelerate-cli/ReadMe.md) for instructions on command line arguments and configuration files.
+See [leap-accelerate-cli](docs/src/md/LeapAccelerateCLI.md) for instructions on command line arguments and configuration files.

 Examples: